Required

 All data stored in the customer file persists between server restarts.
 The file supports both standard customer fields (name, email, addresses) and arbitrary custom fields for AI personalization.

-The server makes it easy to create Shopify checkouts that include customer information by combining the customer_data
+The server makes it easy to create Shopify checkouts that include customer information by combining the customer_data and shopify_storefront_graphql tools.

 Example workflow: